 The US Women’s Team won gold all-around at the 2016 Olympic Games.
-The team was lead by Simone Biles and Aly Raisman, who both gave incredible performances and finished first and second all-around, respectively.
-The team called themselves the final five, referring to the impending retirement of Martha Karolyi.
+The team was led by Simone Biles and Aly Raisman, who both gave incredible performances and finished first and second all-around, respectively.
+The team called themselves the Final Five, referring to the impending retirement of Martha Károlyi.

 History of Gymnastics Timeline

 1793: Johann Christoph Friedrich Gutsmuths, considered to be the great grandfather of gymnastics, published the first gymnastics textbook.

 1811: The first gymnasium was opened by Friedrich Ludwig Jahn, the father of gymnastics.

 1881: The Bureau of the European Gymnastics Federation, which would later become the International Gymnastics Federation (FIG) was formed.

 1896: The first summer Olympics was held in Athens and gymnastics events were a part of the competition.